Myroxylon balsamum: Description

-The tree is large slow growing, reaching 45 m in height.
+The tree is large and slow growing, reaching 45 m in height.
 Crown is round with dense foliage and the bark is yellowish with a pungent odor.
 Leaves alternate, petiolate, 8-20 cm including the petioles, the petioles 1-4 cm long, and the rachis 5-15 cm long.
 The rachis and petioles are pubescent and terete.
 Leaflets are acute to acuminate at the apex, obtuse at the base, glabrous, with an entire margin and glandular oil dots.

 Plants bloom 5 years from seeds during the months of February to June.
 Flowers are white, pubescent and has around 10 stamens.
 The fruit is a flat winged pod, narrowly obovate 8 cm long 1-2 cm wide, yellow to brown when dried and drop around November to January.

 Uses

 Balsam of Tolu and Balsam of Peru are the products of the species' resin.
 They are extracted from different varieties in different ways.
 They are marketed among a series of intermediaries and exporters, their destinations being Germany, the United States of America, England and Spain, where they are used in the manufacture of cosmetics and medicines (for diseases of the skin, bronchi, lungs and airways, and in the treatment of burns and wounds).
 The tree has been planted for Balsam production in West Africa, India, and Sri Lanka.

 The wood is reddish and has interlocked grain, which gives it a strong ribbon-like pattern, and logs produce a large amount of knot-free lumber.
 The wood has a Janka hardness of 2,200 lbf and is somewhat resistant to fungal decay.
 Myroxylon balsamum wood is used for flooring, furniture, interior trim, and heavy construction.

 M. balsamum is often used as a shade tree in coffee plantations.